-Currently limited vehicular access to properties located in Farrer Cove (South) and the Evangelical Laymen's Church (ELC) site is provided via a private gravel service road off the parking lot for White Pine Beach in təmtəmíx^wtən/ Belcarra Regional Park.
-Metro Parks advised that this road cannot be used to support future subdivision or any other new residential development at Farrer Cove, or for commercial uses (either on the ELC property or any other Farrer Cove property).
+Currently limited vehicular access to properties located in Farrer Cove (South) and the Evangelical Laymen's Church (ELC) site is provided via a gated, private, gravel service road off the parking lot for White Pine Beach in təmtəmíx^wtən/ Belcarra Regional Park.
+Residential vehicle access to the current properties is grandfathered but Metro Parks have advised that this road cannot be used to support future subdivision or any other new residential development at Farrer Cove, or for commercial uses (either on the ELC property or any other Farrer Cove property).
+An alternative road alignment to Farrer Cove (south) and the ELC property has been proposed and is identified on Figure 7- OCP Transportation Map.